 Recently I received the brand new SLT-1 (Sear Link Technology) Trigger from KE Arms, and I’m very excited to run it in my AR platform.
-My boom stick is the Ruger SR 556 and although they claim MILSPEC at Ruger, I still had my doubts.
+My boomstick is the Ruger SR 556 and although they claimed MILSPEC at Ruger, I still had my doubts.
 One major flaw in this Ruger and many other off-the-shelf ARs has always been the heavy, mushy, trigger.
 But lo and behold, the SLT-1 functions perfectly.

-Replacing the trigger was a snap, dare I say grunt proof.
-The folks a KE Arms have nailed the drop in self-contained trigger design.
-It only took a few minutes to install, and it function checked flawlessly.
+Replacing the trigger was a snap — dare I say grunt-proof.
+The folks at KE Arms have nailed the drop in self-contained trigger design.
+It only took a few minutes to install, and it functions-checked flawlessly.
 As they claim, you can put the weapon on safe regardless of its condition.
 It feels strange to be able to do this but the added safety factor makes it worth getting used to.
 The ambidextrous selector lever also moves much smoother than the original.
 I do have my reservations about how well the selector will stay in the SAFE position when slung over the shoulder or handled roughly, but I’ll give it every opportunity to be successful before I pass final judgment.

 KE Arms says:

-– There is no disconnector for the hammer to drive through, thus creating a more efficient cycle of the bolt simply pushing the hammer out of the way as the gun fires.
+Since there isn’t a disconnector for the hammer to drive through, the bolt cycle is more efficient as it simply pushes the hammer out of the way as the gun fires.

-– Forces of the bolt on the hammer are not transmitted into any other components of the trigger assembly.
+Bolt forces on the hammer aren’t transmitted to any other components of the trigger assembly.

 Moving parts are sealed in the underside of the housing making it less susceptible to fouling and debris.

-The SLT-1 Drops into mil-spec fire control pockets and is retained with standard fire control pins captured by springs inside the housing bushings.
+The SLT-1 Drops into mil-spec fire control pockets.
+It’s retained with standard fire-control pins captured by springs inside the housing bushings.

-Due to the unique geometry of the trigger, the safety can always be applied regardless of the hammer being down or cocked.
+Due to the unique geometry of the trigger, the safety can always be applied whether the hammer is down or cocked.
 When used appropriately this adds another level of safety to administrative handling and clearing of malfunctions.

 Introductory MSRP of $199.95